Abhinaykotla/EdgeConnect_Plus_Inpainting_with_Edge_and_Color_Guidance/README.md

 EdgeConnect+ lays the groundwork for a powerful dual-guided inpainting framework, and several promising directions remain open for enhancement:

 - **Extended Training and Scaling**: With additional computational resources, longer training of the inpainting stage (G2) can unlock finer textures, stronger semantic alignment, and improved generalization.
-- **Semantic Guidance**: Integrating semantic priors or vision-language conditioning can enable more context-aware reconstructions and user-controllable outputs.
+- **Semantic Conditioning**: Incorporating high-level priors (e.g., segmentation, vision-language models) may enable controllable inpainting.
-- **Dynamic Fusion Mechanisms**: Future versions may benefit from attention-based or learnable fusion modules, enabling adaptive blending of edge and color cues.
+- **Learnable Fusion**: Replacing fixed guidance overlays with attention-based or adaptive fusion could enhance flexibility.
-- **Broader Dataset Adaptation**: While initially focused on facial images, the modular pipeline is well-suited for scaling to more diverse domains including natural scenes (like Places2 dataset), human bodies, or text-aware inpainting.
+- **Dataset Generalization**: The modular design can extend beyond facial data to natural scenes, bodies, and text-rich contexts.
-- **Learned Color Propagation**: Replacing handcrafted color priors with lightweight, learned alternatives could lead to end-to-end trainable and more expressive guidance representations.
+- **End-to-End Color Guidance**: Learning color priors instead of handcrafting them may yield more expressive, trainable inputs.

 ---